HomeContainersKubernetesReference Content

 Exposing a Kubernetes Kapsule ingress controller service with a Load Balancer

-This tutorial will guide you through deploying a test application on a Kubernetes cluster, exposing it via an ingress object, and using a Scaleway Load Balancer to make the IP persistent.
+This document will guide you through deploying a test application on a Kubernetes cluster, exposing it via an ingress object, and using a Scaleway Load Balancer to ensure persistent IP addressing.

 By default, ingress controllers on Kapsule are deployed using a hostPort.
-This means they are accessible on all cluster nodes on ports 80 and 443.
-This choice was made to prevent additional costs for users during their test and deployment phase.
-However, for production-readiness, you might want to use a Load Balancer to expose your services on the internet.
+This ensures accessibility on all cluster nodes via ports 80 and 443.
+However, for production readiness, you might prefer using a Load Balancer to expose your services to the internet.

 Deploying a test application